Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

   colnames(nutlin_peaks) <- set_colnames

 ```

-* Load the differential expression data for HCT116 cells, which you downloaded above into `*your_path*/day9/data/deseq_res`.
-Note that this file DOES have a header with the column names.
+Now load the differential expression data.

+* We just downloaded this into `*your_path*/day9/data/deseq_res`.
+* How does this file differen from the bed file you just loaded?
+How do you need to change the read_tsv() function?
 * There are a lot of genes in this data frame, so we're going to filter down to a smaller number to create the venn diagram.
 Make another list that has only genes with an adjusted p-value \< 0.05.

 ``` r